cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/_index.md

 +++
 title = "Compact"
 description = "This section covers the requirments, installation, and operation steps for a Compact cluster (3-node cluster).
-In a Compact cluster each node has 3 layers, Cloudify Manager, PostgreSQL, and RabbitMQ." weight = 20 alwaysopen = false
+In a Compact cluster each node has 3 layers, Manager, PostgreSQL, and RabbitMQ." weight = 20 alwaysopen = false
 +++